pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 Research code: https://github.com/pranavc28/thought-engineering-and-self-awareness

+# Claim

+Thought engineering techniques (overthinking and automated confidence refinement) improve multi-classification performance across all model architectures.
+The purpose of this blog is to explain these terms, and prove why this is true.

 # Motivation

 Despite the rise of reasoning models, limited research exists on how confident LLMs are in their reasoning processes and whether this confidence can be systematically evaluated through natural language—similar to humans.
 We term this capability **self-awareness**.
-This blog proposes a method for evaluating model self-awareness using natural language confidence scores and introduces **automated confidence refinement**, a novel framework to improve LLM accuracy in multi-classification problems.
-This represents the first exploration under the broader umbrella of **thought engineering** as the industry releases more powerful thinking models.
+This blog proposes a method for evaluating model self-awareness using natural language confidence scores within responses from LLMs and introduces **automated confidence refinement**, a novel framework to improve LLM accuracy in multi-classification problems.
+This represents the first exploration under the broader umbrella that I have termed **thought engineering**, as the industry releases more powerful thinking models.

-We discuss what constitutes self-awareness in LLMs, demonstrate why this capability is critical for providing context based on an LLM's reasoning, and validate this method's accuracy.
+We discuss what constitutes self-awareness in LLMs, demonstrate why this capability is critical for providing context based on an LLM's reasoning, and validate this method's accuracy using confidence scores for statistical significance.

 # Definition of Automated Confidence Refinement